When the accelerator engine executes the accelerator, it produces a ZIP file containing a set of files. The purpose of the

 ReplaceText limits the scope of

 ReplaceText to a subset of the input files.
-But unfortunately it also eliminates all the other files from the result.
-For example:
+Unfortunately, it also eliminates all other files from the result.

 engine: type: Chain transformations: - type: Include patterns: ['**/pom.xml'] - type: ReplaceText substitutions: - text: hello-fun with: "#artifactId"

-The above accelerator produces a zip file that only contains
+The preceding accelerator produces a ZIP file that only contains

 pom.xml files and nothing else.

-What if we also wanted to have other files in that zip?
-Maybe we want to include some Java files as well (but we don't want to apply the same text replacement to them).
+What if you also wanted other files in that ZIP?
+Perhaps you want to include some Java files as well, but don’t want to apply the same text replacement to them.

-Unfortunately that doesn't work.
-The reason is that if we chain non-overlapping includes together like this then the result will be an empty result set.
+However, that doesn’t work.
+If you chain non-overlapping includes together like this, the result is an empty result set.
 The reason is that the first include retains only

 pom.xml files.
 These files are fed to the next transform in the chain.
 The second include only retains

-pom.xml files left in the input at this point... the result is an empty set.
+pom.xml files left in the input, the result is an empty set.